'Take Me Back to Beale' Movie Review

 - Indie-Memphis Festival honorable mention for "standing-room-only" audience attendance

-- Showing at the Congo Theater; Memphis, Tennessee "standing-room-only"
+- Showing at the Congo Theater in Memphis, Tennessee "standing-room-only"

 Well Worth the Viewing Time

-Even though Take Me Back to Beale is an independent film with a limited budget and beginning actors, the creative and colorful story line, the historical content, and the professionalism of the cast make the film well worth the time to view it.
+Take Me Back to Beale offers a tasteful reenactment of Beale Street History.
+Even though it is an independent film with a lite budget, the creative and colorful story line, the historical content, and the professionalism of the cast make the film well worth the time to view it.

 Take Me Back To Beale, Dir.
 Carolyn Yancy-Gunn.
 Edited by Robert Odell, Jr. Perfs.
 Arthur Smith, Tony Patterson, CFA Graduates.
 DVD.
 CFA Productions, Inc. Archives